ItsOm-Dev/prompt-to-sql/README.md

 # Prompt-to-SQL Assistant (Powered by Mistral via Ollama)

 ## What It Does
-Takes natural language questions and converts them into SQL queries using Mistral LLM, then runs them on a local SQLite database.
+Takes natural language questions and converts them into SQL queries using Mistral LLM, then runs them on a local SQLite database.It translates natural language prompts into executable SQL queries using the Mistral large language model via Ollama.
+The tool then executes these queries on a local SQLite database and displays the results in real time.
-As for till
+This project demonstrates how to integrate local LLMs with traditional databases, making it a fully offline, privacy-respecting data query assistant.

 ## Installing Ollama and Mistral (Local LLM Setup)